 Wait until you get a spoonful of this soup…All the flavors of a fabulous Reuben sandwich in this really delicious bowl of soup!!!
-And it’s dairy free and bread free.
+And it’s dairy free, bread free and gluten-free!
 To create the flavors of a Thousand Island dressing, usually used on a Reuben, I added ketchup, mustard, pickle relish and a little paprika.
 This really jazzes up the flavor of the beef broth.
 Each fiber rich, main course serving has 189 calories, 3 grams of fat and 5 Weight Watchers SmartPoints.
 I hope you get a chance to make this soup very soon!

 Prep Time: 15 minutes